Cruise Ship Medical Exam

 Review the medical form sent to you by your cruise line

-Check whether you have any health condition we should know about for your exam.
+Check whether you have any health conditions we should be aware of for your exam.

 These inform us about the details if you have such a health condition that may be relevant to the exam.